Featured Comment:

 If you prefer to watch the process in action, check out my YouTube video of this recipe for a complete visual walkthrough!

-Add the Worcestershire sauce, ketchup, soy sauce, brown sugar, and white sesame seeds to a small bowl and whisk until well combined.
+Start by preparing your tonkatsu sauce, allowing the flavors to meld while you work on the pork.
+Add the Worcestershire sauce, ketchup, Japanese soy sauce, light brown sugar, and white sesame seeds to a small bowl and whisk until well combined.
 Set aside for later.

 You can also try grinding some of your sesame seeds in a mortar and pestle, and leaving the rest whole.
 This will release more of the nutty oils and create a different texture.